 Ancient Roman bridges were an achievement in itself: As might be expected, the greatest difficulty when building a bridge across water is the construction of the supporting pillars rather than the arches which span across them.
 Unlike the construction of walls, the difficulty arises from the need to provide a solid foundation whilst facing the continuous force of the flowing water.

-The Roman architect Vitruvius tells us that in order to lay the foundations and supporting pillars the Romans would construct water tight vessels, rather like barrels.
+The Roman architect Vitruvius tells us that in order to lay the foundations and supporting pillars the Romans would construct watertight vessels, rather like barrels.
 These were made of wood bound by metal.
-In order to provide water resistance the barrels could be lined with pitch or clay.
+In order to provide water resistance, the barrels could be lined with pitch or clay.
 By lowering these into the river it was then possible to divert the water from the place of work in order to dig down to build foundations.
-The foundations could be lain directly onto hard rock if it was found or onto wooden piles driven deep into the river bed.
-This last solution is relatively durable as is demonstrated by the result achieved with Venice!
+The foundations could be lain directly onto hard rock if it was found, or onto wooden piles which were driven deep into the river bed.
+This last solution is relatively durable as is demonstrated by the result achieved in Venice!
 The wet mud and the lack of oxygen prevents the action of the bacteria which would in other cases destroy the wood.

 Once the foundations had been laid the bottom portion of the pillar could be built within the “barrel” and from there brought up to the required height above the water level by means of scaffolding.
 As already described, the arches would be built by creating a truss to support the work until the arch had been spanned and was capable of supporting itself.

 Clearly, this does not obviate the problems brought by the river’s continuous force on the pillars and bridge, particularly during periods of swelling when the force is greatest.
 In order to render the bridges durable the Romans would make the pillars lozenge-shaped, like Roman ships, so that on the attacking front they would part the water stream whilst on the back end they would prevent eddies which otherwise favour erosion of the foundations.